MStart/breadbot/README.md

 ## Surpported Platform
 * WeChat Official Account
-  * How to connect: Write your token and ip on /etc/bread.cfg, then run command "breadbot start", it will soon connect to WeChat official account platform (https://mp.weixin.qq.com) and start working.
+  * How to connect: Write your token and ip on /etc/bread.cfg, then run command "breadbot start", it will soon connect to WeChat Official Account (https://mp.weixin.qq.com) and start working.

 ## Seek more
 * Author: Mark Young